Farama-Foundation/HighwayEnv/README.md

 env = gym.make("highway-parking-v0")
 ```

-A goal-conditioned continuous control task where the ego-vehicle must park in a given space with the appropriate heading.
+A goal-conditioned continuous control task in which the ego-vehicle must park in a given space with the appropriate heading.

 <p align="center">
     <img src="../gh-media/docs/media/parking-env.gif?raw=true"><br/>